New & Used Ford Mustang: In Depth

-The Ford Mustang is one of the most recognizable names in American automotive history.
-It debuted at the New York World’s Fair in 1964 and has changed history ever since—selling millions of models over the next fifty years.
+The Ford Mustang has one of the most recognizable car names in American automotive history.
+It debuted at the New York World’s Fair in 1964 and has changed history ever since—selling millions of copies over the next fifty years.

 As it approaches its 50-year anniversary, the Mustang is preparing for change--a new generation of pony cars is due for the 2015 model year.See our 2014 Ford Mustang review and our 2014 Ford Mustang page for pricing with options, specifications, and gas mileage ratings

 The Mustang was the unexpectedly, wildly popular response to the rise of the sporty compact car in the early 1960s.
 GM had the Chevy Corvair in its stable already when Ford, under the direction of auto legend Lee Iacocca, conceived of its own "personal car"--one that would appeal to buyers looking for an image.
 By reskinning the existing Falcon runabout with a stylish, enduring new body, Ford had a hit.

 The Mustang made its world debut at the 1964 World's Fair in New York on April 17, 1964.
 Within four months, Ford had sold 100,000 copies, and by 1966, the Ford Mustang coupe and convertible logged more than a million sales.
 Most early Mustangs were powered by six-cylinder engines, but V-8 versions grew in popularity as the Mustang developed a muscle-car personality in models like the Shelby GT350 and GT500 and the Mach 1.